VITA Standards Organization activity updates

 Objective: This document leverages the work done on ANSI/VITA 78 to create a specification with an emphasis on 3U module implementations.
 The most significant change from SpaceVPX is to shift the distribution of utility signals from the SpaceUM to the System Controller to allow a radial distribution of supply power to up to eight payload modules.

-Status: The working group is collecting inputs before developing a draft document.
+Status: The working group is developing a draft document of the specification.

-Copies of all standards reaching ANSI recognition are available from the VITA website.
-For a more complete list of VITA standards and their status, go to http://www.vita.com/Standards.
+Copies of all specifications reaching ANSI recognition are available from the VITA website.
+For a more complete list of VITA specs and their status, go to.